NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/README.md

 ## Acknowledgements

+CAVATICA is a joint development between Seven Bridges and the Children's Hospital of Philadelphia

+Seven Bridges supports multiple workflow languages in its application development, including CWL, Nextflow and soon WDL

-Nextflow workflow information and guidance was gratefully received from Phil Palmer from his classes at the Jackson Laboratory while he was at Lifebit and @cgpu Christina Chatzipantsiou has been my infallible guide.  @cgpu Christina Chatzipantsiou taught with me the first Elements of Style class at the ISCB Academy.
+Nextflow workflow information and guidance was gratefully received from Phil Palmer from his classes at the Jackson Laboratory while he was at Lifebit

+and @cgpu Christina Chatzipantsiou has been my infallible guide.  @cgpu Christina Chatzipantsiou taught with me the first Elements of Style class at the ISCB Academy.

 Common Workflow script guidance was gratefully received from Miguel Brown at Children's Hospital of Philadelphia.